c3mb0/go-do-work/README.md

 ## Types of Pools

 There are currently 2 types of pools in `gdw`: `Worker` and `Rebel`.
 Their internal mechanics of operation are the same except for jobs queued in a `WorkerPool` being waitable.
-This allows for separation of concerns, namely for jobs whose results or execution are of interest and jobs which are of fire-and-forget nature.
+This allows for separation of concerns, namely for jobs whose results and/or execution are of interest and jobs which are of fire-and-forget nature.
 You can safely mix them without affecting one and other.

 ## Usage